jamespym/doc-rag/README.md

 OPENAI_API_KEY=sk-...
 ```

+Place your PDF in the `data/` directory before ingesting.

 The first run will download the embedding model (~130 MB) and cross-encoder (~85 MB) from Hugging Face.

 ## How to run